 Americans and their supporters around the world, not to mention many Christians, are still waiting for a good dramatic movie that rebukes the false religion of Islam, which has led to terrible days like 9/11.
 Until then, they may want to see the documentary IN THE FACE OF EVIL: REAGAN’S WAR IN WORD AND DEED, which has some good points to make about these subjects.

+UNITED 93 is a tense, emotionally powerful docudrama about the Islamic terrorist attacks on 9/11.
+It focuses on the American passengers of Flight 93.
+The plane eventually crashed when the passengers tried to re-take the controls of the plane.
+The movie opens with the terrorists assigned to Flight 93 preparing for their attack and includes many scenes in the flight controller offices that dealt with news of the hijackings and the attacks on the World Trade Center and the Pentagon.
 Although nearly five years have passed, many Americans probably are still not ready to relive these terrible events.
 UNITED 93, however, is a brilliant, realistic portrayal of what happened on Flight 93 and in the East Coast flight controller rooms and military headquarters.
 There are a few media-wise warnings to give about the movie, however.
 For example, it contains many strong obscenities and strong profanities and is a realistic portrayal that doesn't go out of its way to create a lot of patriotic sentiment for the passengers who finally stood up against the Flight 93 Islamic terrorists.
 The movie is not unpatriotic, it just doesn't have a lot of patriotic fanfare